Home » BALI VIEWPOINTS – The 11 most impressive spots!

-Bali is not only about waterfalls, rice fields and temples.
-The island offers many beautiful viewpoints.
-Those are so worth it to check out!
-Especially some of them are extra magical when you visit them with sunrise or sunset.
-That’s also the reason why we wrote separate blog posts about the best sunrise spots in Bali and the best sunset spots in Bali.
+Bali is not only about waterfalls, rice fields, temples and beaches.
+The island offers many beautiful viewpoints which are, most of the time, easy to get to.
+Especially some of the Bali viewpoints are extra magical when you visit them with sunrise or sunset.
+That’s also the reason why I wrote separate blog posts about the best sunrise spots in Bali and the best sunset spots in Bali.

-With this blog post you will find out what the best Bali viewpoints are, combined with practical information about how to get there, costs and photography tips!
-From the best viewpoints to see the Mt Agung volcano, a stunning 180 degrees view on the Indian Ocean with sunset or at a temple.
-There are a lot of various Bali viewpoints which you have to visit!
+In this blog post you will find out what the best Bali viewpoints are, combined with practical information about how to get there, entrance fee costs and photography tips!
+From the best viewpoints to see the Mt Agung and Mt Batur volcano, a stunning 180 degrees view on the Indian Ocean with sunset or a temple.
+There are a lot of Bali viewpoints you have to visit!
+In this blog post I will share our 11 best Bali viewpoints where you can snap a photo with an impressive view!

 Getting there: Type in Bukit Cinta on your Google Maps.
 It is an easy drive, especially when you’re located in Amed.
 The roads are good and can be a bit steep because you have to go up in the mountains.
 Once you arrive at Bukit Cinta you can park your scooter easily at the side of the road and enter the field where you can take your pictures.